thoughtbot/gitsh/lib/gitsh/tab_completion/README.md

    completions.
 The matching behaviour is usually more permissive than the generating behaviour, e.g. if we're expecting a file system path we'd match on any input, but only generate valid paths to files that really exist.

+3. We introduce the concept of a _fallback transition_, which is a transition that will only be used if there is no matching transition.
+This allows us to define fallback rules for generic argument completion that will apply only when a more specific rule isn't available.

 Before we run it through the NFA, the user's input gets split into a series of tokens.
 We're interested in matching everything before the word we're trying to